Robert Cochrane (witch): Joseph Wilson and the 1734 Tradition, 1973

 In December 1965 to April 1966, Cochrane corresponded with an American witch named Joseph Wilson.
 Wilson formed a new tradition, known as the 1734 Tradition based upon teachings of Ruth Wynn Owen, a tradition taught by a man he refers to as Sean, and Robert Cochrane's teaching.

 The numerological number '1724' (a possible misprint in the book), was explained by Doreen Valiente in her 1989 book The Rebirth of Witchcraft.
-Valiente claimed that Cochrane had given the American witch Justine Glass a photograph of a copper platter with '1724' printed on it for her 1965 book Witchcraft, the Sixth Sense – and Us.
+Valiente claimed that Cochrane had given the journalist Justine Glass a photograph of a copper platter with '1724' printed on it for her 1965 book Witchcraft, the Sixth Sense – and Us.
 He had told Glass that it depicted a witch's ritual bowl that had been in his family for many centuries.
 Valiente revealed that this was a lie by Cochrane – she had herself, in fact, bought that very item for him only the year before in a Brighton antiques shop to be used in a ritual.